daud-rh-cloud/AWS-Serverless-Cloud-Resume-Project/README.md

-# AWS Cloud Resume Challenge
+# AWS Cloud Resume Challenge (ongoing DNS updates)

 ## Project Overvie
 For this project I built a fully serverless website on AWS.
 The website is hosted on Amazon S3, delivered through CloudFront, secured with HTTPS using ACM, connected to a custom domain through Route 53, and includes a visitor counter built with API Gateway, Lambda, and DynamoDB.